FS Hussain: Nascent years

 When the RPAF began to acquire jet aircraft, he was chosen by the high command as the leader of the two pilots, to ferry fly Supermarine Attackers from the United Kingdom to Pakistan.
 He led the two other Pakistani pilots along a lengthy route over Istres, Malta, the Gulf of Aden, Nicosia, Baghdad, finally arriving in Karachi.
-Thereafter, the newly inducted attacker aircraft were commissioned into No. 11 Sqn, earning F.S.
-Hussain the accolade of being the pioneer of jet fighter flying in the air force.
+Thereafter, the newly inducted attacker aircraft were commissioned into No. 11 Sqn, earning him the accolade of being the pioneer of jet fighter flying in the air force.